 Globally, about 65% of all deaths, or around 35 million each year, go unrecorded.
 And millions of deaths do not have a documented cause.
 Many records do not provide medically accurate or specific information.
 Without this information, government officials, public health leaders and funders cannot make informed decisions on priorities including how and where to direct public health resources.

-The Data for Health initiative seeks to address this very issue and will work to improve public health data so that governments, aid organizations, and public health leaders are equipped with the tools and systems to collect and use data to prioritize health challenges, develop policies, deploy resources, and measure success.
+The Bloomberg Philanthropies Data for Health Initiative seeks to address this very issue and will work to improve public health data so that governments, aid organizations, and public health leaders are equipped with the tools and systems to collect and use data to prioritize health challenges, develop policies, deploy resources, and measure success.

 The registration of births and deaths, including the accurate recording of cause of death, are the foundation of any public health system.
 To help countries improve public health and save lives, the Data for Health Initiative will specifically help countries build and strengthen their civil registration and vital statistics (CRVS) systems.
 Interventions include technical assistance to increase the registration of births and deaths, improve the quality of cause of death information at hospitals, apply verbal autopsy to better understand probable causes of death in communities, and to produce high-quality data sets and data analysis skills for policy and program analysis.

 These resources are the outcome of expert collaboration in the fields of civil registration, vital statistics, and public health.
 Additional resources will be made available over the coming months.
 Download the Product List (current as of 19-April-2017).

 - Strengthening civil registration and vital statistics systems

 - Improving cause of death information